-When you use a Plan (in-network) attorney, all attorney's fees for covered services are paid in full by the Plan (except for certain limits shown in "What Is Covered" on page 289).
+When you use a Plan (in-network) attorney, all attorney's fees for covered services are paid in full by the Plan (except for certain limits shown in "What Is Covered" on page 291).

-If you choose to seek legal services from an out-of-network attorney, Hyatt Legal Plans will reimburse you for out-of-network attorneys' fees in accordance with a set fee schedule.
-Please see "What Is Covered" on page 289.
+If you choose to seek legal services from an out-of-network attorney, the Plan will reimburse you for out-of-network attorneys' fees in accordance with a set fee schedule.
+Please see "What Is Covered" on page 291.

-For services to be covered, you or your eligible dependents must establish an attorney-client relationship while you are an enrolled member of the MetLaw Plan.
+For services to be covered, you or your eligible dependents must establish an attorney-client relationship while you are an enrolled member of the Plan.

-Your use of the Plan and the legal services provided by the Plan are totally confidential.
+Your use of legal services provided by the Plan are totally confidential.